 Christian Schloe | www.facebook.com/ChristianSchloeDigitalArt

 This artist creates soulful digital artwork so sincere that it feels just as powerful as a real painting.
-His sense of color and design helps articulate powerful emotions of love, contemplation, curiosity and melancholy.
+His sense of color and design helps articulate powerful emotions of love, contemplation, curiosity, wander, and melancholy.

-- Unique vision pushes artists to explore the surfaces and materials to create contemporary art.
+- It inspires artists to experiment with new surfaces and materials in contemporary art.

-- Unique approach is present in the narrative figurative painting.
+- A unique approach shines through in narrative figurative painting.

 Obj.
 No. 2006.14 Photo No. s55076.CT.1